TineshShah/VideoGameApi/README.md

 # VideoGameApi

-A modern RESTful API built with **.NET 8** and **ASP.NET Core** for managing video game data.
+A modern RESTful API built with **.NET 8** and **ASP.NET Core** for managing video game data using **Entity Framework**.
 This project demonstrates my skills in backend API development, clean architecture, and scalable, production-ready solutions.

 ## Description